Harry K. Pickett: Retirement

 Following the end of the war, Pickett remained in command of the Troop training Unit at Coronado until July 1946, when he was succeeded again by Major General LeRoy Hunt.
 Pickett then retired from the Marine Corps after 33 years of active service and was advanced to the rank of major general for having been specially commended for performance of duty in actual combat.
 He was also appointed Honorary Commander of the Order of the British Empire for his service in the Pacific and at Coronado.

 Pickett died suddenly of heart failure on March 19, 1965, in Darjeeling, India, while on a round-the-world trip.
-He was survived by his wife, Mildred, and a son and daughter.
 The Major General Harry K. Pickett Memorial Scholarship at his alma mater is dedicated to his honor.
 The scholarship is awarded to young men of character, who are residents of the state of South Carolina or sons of United States Marines.

+In May 2023, Pickett's remains were removed from India for reburial at Arlington National Cemetery.
+This required a long effort by his granddaughter along with assistance from Major Bob Mebane, a retired Army officer and Colonel Russ Olson U.S. Army retired, a former attache at the United States Embassy in New Delhi; both were graduates of The Citadel.